joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: 443

 🚩 12.
-Credential Theft Tool
-Identify the filename of the credential dumping tool
+Credential Theft Tool: Identify the filename of the credential dumping tool

 `````kql
 DeviceFileEvents